Skip to main content

 1. Maintaining business continuity

-2. Minimizing costs
+2. Minimizing financial losses and operational costs

-3. Maintaining brand reputation and customer satisfaction
+3. Protecting brand reputation and customer trust

 4. Meeting compliance and regulatory requirements